 Look at it as an incentive from Google to make your ads and landing pages as relevant to the search as possible.
 The better they match, the less you might pay.
 It's a huge oversimplification, but it's helpful direction.

 Because while you can get into details of how Google arrives at Quality Scores and Ad Rank, it's important to streamline it in this beginner's guide to Google Ads.
 This isn't the time to derail you.
-If you'd like to explore somewhat circular descriptions, look at Google's explanations of Quality Score, Ad Rank, and their differences.
+If you'd like to explore some descriptions, look at Google's explanations of Quality Score, Ad Rank, and their differences.

 Once your Google advertising campaign goes live, keep track of how each keyword is performing.
 Identify keywords with low scores and see if you can increase their relevance.
 If you can’t find a way to optimize them, it might be best to delete them and try new keywords.

 By turning off ads that are not driving conversions, you can focus your budget on the ads that are performing well.
 Adding more relevant keywords can also increase your ad's exposure and relevance, leading to more clicks and conversions.

 Focus on your score for high-intent keywords.
 This doesn't always mean "high volume."
 As we've seen with keywords like "3M Headquarters," Google will show St. Paul MN in the results to satisfy the search.
 There's not much that people need to click if that's the answer they were hoping to find.
 High-intent keywords tie to searches where the user is ready to take action by clicking a link.

 Extensions are optional features you can turn on that give your ad more options.
 They can give the reader your phone number or location.
 Or, they can show different site links that that you want searchers to see (like About Us, Schedule an Appointment, or Menu).